Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 ### Affinity Propagation

 Affinity Propagation creates clusters by sending messages between pairs of samples until convergence.
-A dataset is then described using a small number of examples (standart representatives), which are identified as those most representative of other samples.
+A dataset is then described using a small number of examples (standard representatives), which are identified as those most representative of other samples.

 | ![affinity_propagation.jpg](../img/affinity_propagation.jpg) |
 |:--:|